-A co-op placement for CICE graduate Anthony (A.J.)
+A placement for CICE graduate Anthony (A.J.)
 Tamming has led to an employment opportunity with Descendants Beer & Beverage Co., a Kitchener-based craft brewery.

 Descendants Beer & Beverage Co. co-owner Lee Brooks is dedicated to creating an inclusive workplace.
 The brewery supports Conestoga's CICE students and has hired CICE graduate Anthony Tamming for a paid position.